nebulastream/nebulastream/docs/development.md

 image which matches the current set of dependencies (based on a hash).
 If you are using docker in rootless mode the user inside the container will be root.

+If no development image matches the current dependency hash, you can build the development environment locally (using the `-l` flag).
+If you want to use `libstdc++` instead of the default libc++, you can use the `--libstdcxx` flag.

 ```shell
 ./scripts/install-local-docker-environment.sh
 ```